 You know the drill for staying after during a pandemic: warm water, scrub your hands for 20 seconds, and rinse well.
 Avoid touching your face, and when in doubt, wash your hands again.
 Proper hygiene is one thing that is ingrained into many medical professionals lifestyle.

-You could possibly be well-versed in pandemic procedures, but the unpredictability of sudden, rapid-spreading diseases can lead to plenty of uncertainty.
-And that uncertainty isn’t just in sanitation methods and hospital operations but in the entire medical travel industry.
+You could be well-versed in pandemic procedures but a sudden rapid-spreading disease can lead to uncertainty.
+Uncertainty isn’t just in sanitation methods and hospital operations but in the entire medical travel industry.

-The current spread of this coronavirus restricts travel and public events.
-As daily life alters to support containment efforts, the best way to proceed forward is to be informed, alert, careful and calm.
-The medical community is deeply invested in containment of COVID-19, and nurses and allied health professionals will continue to manage all other ailments.
+The current spread of this coronavirus restricts travel and large public events.
+As daily life changes to support containment efforts, the best way to proceed is to be informed, alert, and calm.
+The medical community is deeply invested in containment of COVID-19.
+Nurses and allied health professionals will continue to manage all other elements.
 It can get overwhelming, so we’ll keep doing what we do best—keep calm and sanitize on.

-This coronavirus won’t be slowing down for a while, so we’re discussing potential implications for the medical travel industry and some ways we can all help out in this unique time.
+This coronavirus won’t be slowing down, so we’re discussing potential implications for the healthcare travel industry.
+Below are some ways we can all help out in this unique time.
 Medical needs won’t stop during pandemics, but by staying alert and cautious, we can handle this.

 What does this coronavirus mean for medical travel?

 In areas where the virus has appeared, healthcare travelers on contracts are at higher risk of contracting it and should be aware of every patient.
 If your travel contract ends soon and you’re moving to a new location, you may have to answer questions about your previous assignment.